Meet Our Teachers

 Eva Cliffe

-Eva joined BSB in 2021 as the Head of Science after volunteering for a year at the international NGO Crossroads Foundation Hong Kong.
-She has led a range of extracurricular activities, including STEM leaders, musical theatre, and knitting.
-She also loves to experience new places and cultures and has travelled all around the world with school trips, from Fiji to China, India, and the Galapagos Islands.
+Before joining BSB she volunteered for a year at the international NGO Crossroads Foundation in Hong Kong.
+She has led a range of extracurricular activities including STEM leaders, musical theatre and knitting.
+She also enjoys experiencing new places and cultures and has travelled widely with school trips from Fiji to China, India and the Galapagos Islands.

 Rob Notley